 HumanLogic is a boutique product and UX design consultancy.
-We have a history of helping clients to capture the voice of the customer, measure program effectiveness and translate requirements into effective new user experiences that satisfy business goals and customer needs.
+We have a history of helping clients to validate requirements and translate them into effective new user experiences that satisfy business goals and customer needs.
 We work both on new product concepts and we do fine-tuning of existing products.

-HumanLogic clients include Google, VMware, T-Mobile, SecurityScorecard, Bionik, The Associated Press, ForAllSecure, and many early and late stage startups.
-HumanLogic also designs and builds mobile products, including the air quality app Local Haze for iPhone.
+HumanLogic clients include Google, VMware, T-Mobile, SecurityScorecard, Bionik, The Associated Press, Imprivata, ForAllSecure, and many early and growth-stage startups.
+We have also launched our own successful products, including the air quality monitoring app Local Haze.

 Karen Donoghue, Principal